 As an investor, you could select from a different type of equity or debt instrument on the basis of your risk-taking capacity.

 These are the shares that are traded in the secondary market.
 Investors of the common stocks are eligible for voting rights and dividend payout.
 However, to pay dividends is entirely the company’s decision.

 Preference shares are a type of equity instrument but are relatively less risky.
 In some ways, preference share is similar to those of debts.
 However, preference shareholders don’t get voting rights.
 Also, preference shareholders get a fixed rate of dividend and get preference over other equity shareholders.
 In the event of company liquidation, Preference Shareholders come after paying the debt.

 Investors often get confused between Debentures and Bonds.
-Both debentures and bonds holders get a fixed return and help to raise capital.
-However, company issue debentures to raise capital for a specific project that the company would start in the future.
-So, it won’t be wrong to say that while all debentures are bond, not all the bonds can be classified as debentures.
+Both debentures and bondholders get a fixed return and help to raise capital.
+However, the company issue debentures to raise capital for a specific project that the company would start in the future.
+So, it won’t be wrong to say that while all debentures are bonds, not all the bonds can be classified as debentures.